 - 2 x long sleeve tops

-- 1 x cargo pants or comfy trousers
+- 1 x long trousers

 - 1 x hoodie/sweatshirt